Generic name: Lithium carbonate

 DOSAGE FORMS & STRENGTHS

-Each 300 mg tablet for oral administration contains: Lithium carbonate 300 mg and is white to off-white, circular, biconvex, uncoated tablet debossed with “430” on one side and break line on other side.
+Each 300 mg tablet for oral administration contains: Lithium carbonate USP and is white to off-white, circular, biconvex, uncoated tablet debossed with “430” on one side and break line on other side.

-Lithium is contraindicated in patients with known hypersensitivity to any inactive ingredient in the Lithium carbonate tablet or capsule or Lithium citrate products [see Adverse Reactions (6), Description (11)].
+Lithium is contraindicated in patients with known hypersensitivity to any inactive ingredient in the Lithium carbonate tablet [see Adverse Reactions (6)].

 Warnings and Precautions

-Neurological signs of Lithium toxicity range from mild neurological adverse reactions such as fine tremor, lightheadedness, and weakness; to moderate manifestations like apathy, drowsiness, hyperreflexia, muscle twitching, and slurred speech; and severe manifestations such as clonus, confusion, seizure, coma and death.
+Neurological signs of Lithium toxicity range from mild neurological adverse reactions such as fine tremor, lightheadedness, lack of coordination, and weakness; to moderate manifestations like giddiness, apathy, drowsiness, hyperreflexia, muscle twitching, ataxia, blurred vision, tinnitus, and slurred speech; and severe manifestations such as clonus, confusion, seizure, coma, and death.
+In rare cases, neurological sequelae may persist despite discontinuing Lithium treatment and may be associated with cerebellar atrophy.
 Cardiac manifestations involve electrocardiographic changes, such as prolonged QT interval, ST and T-wave changes and myocarditis.
 Renal manifestations include urine concentrating defect, nephrogenic diabetes insipidus, and renal failure.
 Respiratory manifestations include dyspnea, aspiration pneumonia, and respiratory failure.
-Gastrointestinal manifestations include nausea, vomiting, and bloating.
-No specific antidote for Lithium poisoning is known.
-Early symptoms of Lithium toxicity can usually be treated by reduction or cessation of Lithium, before restarting treatment at a lower dose 24 to 48 hours later [see Overdosage (10)].
+Gastrointestinal manifestations include nausea, vomiting, diarrhea, and bloating.
+No specific antidote for Lithium poisoning is known [see Overdosage (10)].

 Chronic Lithium treatment may be associated with diminution of renal concentrating ability, occasionally presenting as nephrogenic diabetes insipidus, with polyuria and polydipsia.
 The concentrating defect and natriuretic effect characteristic of this condition may develop within weeks of Lithium initiation.
 Lithium can also cause renal tubular acidosis, resulting in hyperchloremic metabolic acidosis.
 Such patients should be carefully managed to avoid dehydration with resulting Lithium retention and toxicity.
 This condition is usually reversible when Lithium is discontinued, although for patients treated with long-term Lithium, nephrogenic diabetes insipidus may be only partly reversible upon discontinuation of Lithium.
 Amiloride may be considered as a therapeutic agent for Lithium-induced nephrogenic diabetes insipidus.